aheissenberger/serverless-boilerplate/README.md

 1. It contains all the custom environment variables readable by the Lambda Function.
 I have written a webpack plugin to read them from a Javascript file and then write to a dotenv-compatible environment variable file.
 2. Example environment file is in `./env/local.example.yml`, name your config as `<stage>.yml` and deploy/remove script will know

+## usage

+# static Assets
+any file with the extention `.bin` and which is refered by an `import filename from "./file.bin"` will be copied to the `build` directory.
+The final Path and filename is avaiable in the variable `filename`

 ## Notes

 1. Even if you are running local server, you must have a valid serverless infrastructure config file.